dannagle/PacketSender/README.md

 1. Let it install MingGW if you don't have a compiler.
 1. Open the project PacketSender.pro
 1. Build!
 Qt is the only dependency!

+The Windows and Mac versions were built using Qt 5.9.1

 ### Build for Linux
 Here is the sequence of commands for Ubuntu 15.04.
 Please adapt to your Linux platform.
 Packet Sender requires no additional libraries beyond the stock Qt SDK.
 I have been told there are build issues with stock Fedora.
 If a Fedora wizard can get it to properly compile, please let me know, and I'll add your instructions.